hund030/TeamsFx_Wiki_review/Upgrade-project-to-use-Teams-Toolkit-5.0-features.md

 ### Provision APIM service

+If you didn't use Teams Toolkit to add API Management service to your project, these changes won't impact your project.

 1. When you provision an environment, you need to provide values for `APIM__PUBLISHEREMAIL` and `APIM__PUBLISHERNAME` in `.env.{env_name}` which are required inputs for creating or updating APIM services.
 2. You need to manually create an Azure Active Directory app for APIM service when provisioning a new environment.
 This [document](https://aka.ms/teamsfx-add-azure-apim) includes tutorials about how to create an Azure Active Directory app for APIM service.
 3. Teams Toolkit no longer support deploy API spec to APIM any more.